Andrew Weisblum

-Andrew Weisblum (born November 7, 1971) is an American film and visual effects editor.
+Andrew Weisblum is an American film and visual effects editor.
 He has collaborated frequently with directors Darren Aronofsky and Wes Anderson.
 Weisblum was nominated for two American Cinema Editors Eddie Awards for Best Edited Animated Feature Film, for his work on Fantastic Mr. Fox (2009) and Isle of Dogs (2018); and two Academy Awards for Best Film Editing, for his work on Black Swan (2010) and Tick, Tick...
 Boom!
 (2021, with co-editor Myron Kerstein).